MatthiasWM/newt_dongle/Firmware/PiPico/README.md

  ## Notes

  - In `CMakeLists.txt`, we set `pico_set_binary_type(newt_dongle no_flash)`.
-    Delete this line to permanetly flash devices.
- - Set HSKO to 29 on XIAO, and to 22 on PiPico)
+   This is to keep wear on the Flash low and to make debugging iterations fast.
- - Apply for a USB Vendor ID: https://github.com/raspberrypi/usb-pid
+ - Do we need to apply for a USB Vendor ID: https://github.com/raspberrypi/usb-pid ?
  - Change USB Port name: https://sourcevu.sysprogs.com/rp2040/picosdk/files/src/rp2_common/pico_stdio_usb/stdio_usb_descriptors.c#tok356
- - `#if defined(PICO_RP2040) ...`

 ## Hardware

- The pack is built with 10.5mm long pin headers, giving a top-bottom distance of 9.1 to 9.5mm.
-The overall hight is 12.5mm without USB and 13.9mm with USB connector.

- Tip of the plug to front edge of PCBs is 10.4mm.
-Length over all is 31mm and 32.5mm including the USB port.

- Width is 17.8mm.

- The original dongle is 21.4 to 24.7mm wide, 20mm tall, and 39.4mm long
- with Interconnect and 32,4mm without.
+The Developer Board is built around a PiPico board on a Breadboard with flying wires/ It features the Newton port and inverter, the SDCard socket, and the RGB LED of the XIAO board.
+The second LED is not supported.
+The BOOT button is missing, and we don't care about the DC/DC inverter here.

 ## Staus Report

 The dongle can pipe data from the serial port to the USB port and back reliably at 115200.
 Various test were done with NCX and BasiliskII and Inspector.

+The DOck is implemented in a very rough way, but does allow browsing of the SDCard and installing ppackages.

 ### Timing